Condiments

 In order to demystify fermenting, I wanted to share some very basic recipes I frequently make.
 The easiest way to start is by using brine and cut up vegetables.

-To make the brine, all you need is a quart of room temperature water and 2-3 tbsp of fine sea salt.
+To make the brine, all you need is a quart of room temperature water and 2-3 tablespoon of fine sea salt.
 I prefer using fine salt as it dissolves quicker.
 Once the salt and water are combined, your brine is ready.

 Feel free to add the seasoning of your choice.
 I prefer dill and garlic.